AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_community.rst

 detect issues at early stages.
 For example, the ``-gnatyO`` switch checks that overriding subprograms are explicitly marked as such.
 Using this switch can avoid surprises when you didn't intentionally want to override an operation for some data type.
-Therefore, we recommend studying the list of coding style switches and selecting the ones that seem relevant for your project.
+We recommend studying the list of coding style switches and selecting the ones that seem relevant for your project.
 When in doubt, you can start by using all of them |mdash| using ``-gnatyy`` and ``-gnatyBdIL4oOSux``, for example |mdash| and deactivating the ones that cause too much *noise* during compilation.